 This was originally a Jesuit settlement in the 16th Century.
 Today, Bahir Dar is a clean, safe and well maintained city by African norms.
 Firmly entrenched on the traditional Historical Circuit it offers simple access to over 20 of the world’s oldest monastic churches dating back to the 14th Century on the peninsulas and islands of Lake Tana.
 The source of the Blue Nile is a small stream which flows into the lake.

 Graced with tree-lined avenues and lakeside vistas with a distinctly tropical ambience on the southern shores of Lake Tana, the city of Bahir Dar has some of the best tourist amenities in the country.
 It’s a modern settlement with architecture enhanced by a number of older buildings.
 Town centre also features a daily central market which is especially good on Saturdays.

-Lake Tana was well known to the ancient Egyptians and Greeks – as far back as the 5th century it was described as the jewel of Ethiopia.
+Lake Tana was well known to the ancient Egyptians and Greeks – as far back as the 5th century it was described as the jewel.
 The striking colour and papyrus boats sailing the surface of the lake easily invoke thoughts of Ancient Egypt.

 Tana was once the political and spiritual focus of the Christian Empire and over twenty 14th Century monasteries remain steeped in mystery and legend.
 These sites house ancient books, sacred relics and support an ancient tradition related to the the Ark of the Covenant.

 The Blue Nile Falls can be explored from Bahir Dar.
 Often compared to Victoria Falls, the 45 metre high waterfall has four courses and is known as the Smoke of the Nile.
 With a complementary spray-soaked ecosystem that has evolved over thousands of years, the falls are not to be missed.

 Best visited on our typical northern historic tour.